AhmedGabl/Efficient-Data-Stream-Anomaly-Detection-/README.md

 - **`anomaly_detection.py`**: The main Python script for generating data, detecting anomalies, and visualizing results.
 - **`requirements.txt`**: Contains the minimal list of external libraries required for the project.
 - **`screenshot.png`**: (Optional) A screenshot showing the real-time detection output, which can be included after running the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This version of the README covers the project’s key aspects, focusing on the requirements such as minimal external libraries, algorithm explanation, and robust error handling.
-Let me know if you need further adjustments!